 “I will.
 I’ll call in the morning when we head out.
 I’ll be back in DC in the afternoon.”
-Hotch hung up as he looked at the fruit in front of him.
-There were grapes and strawberries so Hotch got both as well as some carrots and cucumbers.
+Aaron hung up as he looked at the fruit in front of him.
+There were grapes and strawberries, so Aaron got both as well as some carrots and cucumbers.
 He hadn’t even paid attention to what dragons ate over the time he’d been alive.
 No dragon this small was ever far away from his or her parents.
-There was no need because by the time that a dragon was seen by anyone, it was old enough to care for itself.
+There was no need because, by the time that a dragon was seen by anyone, it was old enough to care for itself.

-Something tugged at Hotch’s mind.
+Something tugged at Aaron’s mind.
 He reached out and found that the dragon was looking for him.
 He sent back a few feelings of peace and that he would be there soon.
-The dragon settled down again but Hotch could tell he wasn’t sleeping.
-A constant feedback was being sent over the bond, the little guy was very inquisitive.
-There was no one waiting at the registers so it was only a few moments and Hotch was making his way out to the SUV.
+The dragon settled down again, but Aaron could tell he wasn’t sleeping.
+A constant feedback was being sent over the bond; the little guy was very inquisitive.
+There was no one waiting at the registers, so it was only a few moments and Aaron was making his way out to the SUV.
 He opened the driver’s side door, setting the food on the passenger seat as he sat down.
 The dragon hopped onto the back of the seat, looking down at the food.
-Hotch reached down into the bag and pulled out the grapes.
+Aaron reached down into the bag and pulled out the grapes.

-The dragon made a noise that Hotch swore was something of squeal.
+The dragon made a noise that Aaron swore was something of a squeal.
 It was really cute.
-Hotch pluck a grape from the vine and held it up for the dragon.
-It was snatched from his fingers viciously but Hotch had felt no teeth on his skin.
+Aaron plucked a grape from the vine and held it up for the dragon.
+It was snatched from his fingers viciously, but Aaron had felt no teeth on his skin.
 The dragon wasn’t as wild as he could be given what he had gone through.
-Hotch shifted the bags to the floor and set a vine of the grapes on the seat.
+Aaron shifted the bags to the floor and set a vine of the grapes on the seat.
 The dragon hopped down and started to pluck grapes using his mouth.

-Hotch started the SUV and made the short drive back to where the station was.
+Aaron started the SUV and made the short drive back to where the station was.
 He hadn’t even thought about what he was going to do to keep the meat cold.
-He hoped the station had a fridge.
-He’d keep the dragon with him.
+Aaron hoped the station had a fridge.
+He would keep the dragon with him.
 The officers at the station would be able to stay away from the dragon, he hoped.
 He was pretty sure that the smoke and threat of fire would be enough for those who couldn’t keep themselves in check.

-“Come here,” Hotch called out as the dragon landed on the top of the curtain rod again.
-The dragon turned to look at him, staring for a few seconds before jumping down to the floor and walking across to settle at Hotch’s feet.
-Hotch leaned down, letting the dragon crawl up his arm.
-He didn’t move up to Hotch’s shoulder.
-He stayed there on Hotch’s forearm.
+“Come here,” Aaron called out as the dragon landed on the top of the curtain rod again.
+The dragon turned to look at him, staring for a few seconds before jumping down to the floor and walking across to settle at Aaron’s feet.
+Aaron leaned down, letting the dragon crawl up his arm.
+He didn’t move up to Aaron’s shoulder.
+He stayed there on Aaron’s forearm.
 “What’s your name?”

-The dragon huffed out a line of smoke and jumped to land on Hotch’s shoulder.
+The dragon huffed out a line of smoke and jumped to land on Aaron’s shoulder.
 The dragon liked to be draped across his shoulders with tail wrapped around his neck.
-Hotch was getting used to it.
-A knock on the door disrupted Hotch’s thinking.
+Aaron was getting used to it.
+A knock on the door disrupted Aaron’s thinking.
 Dave entered just a few seconds later.

 “I found a book for you.”
 Dave set a bag of something down on the counter in the small kitchen area.

-Hotch had to give the dragon this, he could fly well.
-Better than Hotch would have ever thought given that he had been in captivity, chained in a cage.
+Aaron had to give the dragon this; he could fly well.
+Better than Aaron would have ever thought given that he had been in captivity, chained in a cage.
 It would be years before the dragon could speak to a non-dragon, at least with spoken words.
 Dragons were not dumb beasts.
-The dragons that Hotch had met were the most intelligent creatures he’d ever met.
-He talked with human geniuses and they had seemed dumbed compared.
+The dragons that Aaron had met were the most intelligent creatures he’d ever met.
+He talked with human geniuses, and they had seemed dull compared.

 “Elemental dragon.
 Breathes fire, controls water, air, earth, fire, metal, and can summon electricity when old enough.
-This says that there have been no known sightings of one in over five thousand years, the last two a mate pair with no spawn.
-Color of the dragon tells which element it will learn first.
+This says that there have been no known sightings of one in over five thousand years, the last two a mated pair with no spawn.
+The color of the dragon tells which element it will learn first.
 Explains the red.
 The most intelligent of dragon breeds.”
 Dave looked down at the dragon, smiling.
 “As if we couldn’t figure that out.
 It says here that they are omnivores with a liking to sweet fruits.
-That’s all there is though.
+That’s all there is, though.
 Is that what you are?”

 The dragon didn’t answer.
-Hotch followed the dragons gaze.
+Aaron followed the dragon’s gaze.
 He was eyeing the bag on the table.
-Neither man was prepared for the dragon to make the nearly ten foot leap from the bed to the counter, unassisted by wings to land on the faucet to the sink.
+Neither man was prepared for the dragon to make the nearly ten-foot leap from the bed to the counter, unassisted by wings to land on the faucet to the sink.
 He was perched so that he could look down into the bag.
 After staring down into the bag, he looked back up at Dave.

-“He’s going to eat me out of house and home,” Hotch said as he stood up and moved over to the bag.
+“He’s going to eat me out of house and home,” Aaron said as he stood up and moved over to the bag.
 He’d forgotten that Dave said he would pick up Chinese for them.
 The rest of the team had opted to actually go somewhere and eat.
-Hotch hadn’t wanted to leave the dragon or take him out so Dave grabbing dinner had been the best option.
+Aaron hadn’t wanted to leave the dragon or take him out, so Dave grabbing dinner had been the best option.

-The dragon huffed jumped down into the bag before Hotch could stop him.
+The dragon huffed jumped down into the bag before Aaron could stop him.
 Worried the dragon would try and eat through the plastic containers holding the food he took the last few feet as a run, reaching down into the bag.
-He was awarded with a nip on his finger for his trouble.
-Hotch peered down into the bag and saw that the dragon was curled up on the top container of food, glaring up at him.
+He was rewarded with a nip on his finger for his trouble.
+Aaron peered down into the bag and saw that the dragon was curled up on the top container of food, glaring up at him.

 “I don’t think he likes you talking about him eating too much,” Dave laughed.

 “This is going to be interesting.
-I picked him up an order of the steamed beef and vegetables.
-It came with brown sauce but I had them leave it off.”
-Dave pulled out three containers of food as well as two sets of chopsticks, handing two containers and a set off to Hotch.
-There was a small table around the half wall and Hotch set the food down on the table, pulling the lid off the dragon’s food first.
-He expected the dragon to start eating but he waited until after Hotch had grabbed drinks for himself and Dave and had started eating before he did as well.
+I picked the little fella up an order of the steamed beef and vegetables.
+It came with brown sauce, but I had them leave it off.”
+Dave pulled out three containers of food as well as two sets of chopsticks, handing two containers and a set off to Aaron.
+There was a small table around the half wall, and Aaron set the food down on the table, pulling the lid off the dragon’s food first.
+He expected the dragon to start eating, but he waited until after Aaron had grabbed drinks for himself and Dave and had begun eating before he did as well.

-“Well mannered,” Hotch commented but the dragon never reacted.
+“Well mannered,” Aaron commented, but the dragon never reacted.
 He just carefully tore the meat into pieces that he could eat before swallowing them.